abinjoseim/project_test/Notes.md

 <br />

 Application will retry api call one more time, if it fail with `500, 502` status codes (`http.interceptor.ts`).
-If it fails again after retry an error notification message will shown to user and it's corresponding data table will be empty.
+If it fails again after retrying an error notification message will be shown to user and it's corresponding data table will be empty.

 <br />